PC Gaming Desk Cable Management: Best Cheap Accessories Guide

 • Each brick plugs into the strip and then rests in a row inside the tray.

-That way, nothing heavy hangs directly from the sockets, nothing sits on the floor, and if I need to unplug a device, I can see which brick is which without a tangled nest.
+That way nothing heavy hangs directly from the sockets, nothing sits on the floor, and when you need to unplug a device you can see which brick is which without a tangled nest.

-For a standing desk, this setup is especially useful: all the weight and connections move with the desktop, and you only need one or two flexible “umbilical” runs going down to the wall and network.
+For a standing desk this is especially useful: all the weight and connections move with the desktop, and you only need one or two flexible “umbilical” runs going down to the wall and network.

 Step 3: Shorten and Bundle Slack with Reusable Cable Ties

-Short cables are king in cable management, but you won’t always hit perfect lengths.
+Short cables are king, but you won’t always hit perfect lengths.
 That’s where reusable cable ties come in.
-I now avoid single-use plastic zip ties for desks – they’re a pain to adjust and you end up cutting them every time you change gear.
+Avoid single-use plastic zip ties for desks — they’re a pain to adjust and you end up cutting them every time you change gear.

 • Start from the device end.
 Plug your monitor, PC, console, speakers, etc. in first.